-The City of Raleigh Parks, Recreation and Cultural Resources Department is currently in the planning and design phase for a proposed new urban park located on a 14-acre site north of downtown Raleigh.
-The current site, located at the corner of Capital Boulevard and Peace Street, is the former location of the Devereux Meadow baseball park.
-The site is now a city-owned parcel used as a maintenance and vehicle service facility for several city departments.
-Phase-out of these current uses will occur as the park design project advances.
+The City of Raleigh Parks, Recreation and Cultural Resources Department is in the planning and conceptual design phase for a proposed new urban park located on a 14-acre site north of downtown Raleigh, at the corner of Capital Boulevard and Peace Street.
+The project site is the former location of the Devereux Meadow baseball stadium.
+The site exists now as a City maintenance and vehicle service facility, but this use will be phased out as the park is developed in the coming years.

-Most of this site is in the floodplain and contains areas of subsurface environmental contamination.
-The contamination warrants environmental remediation before becoming a public park.
-The level of required remediation will influence project costs and final design of park features.
-Between 2017 and 2020, the project consultant, Tetra Tech Engineering, conducted environmental site analysis and constraints evaluations which will be used to inform project planning and design.
+Most of this site is in the floodplain and contains areas of subsurface contamination.
+This contamination warrants environmental remediation before becoming a public park.
+Between 2017 and 2020, the project consultant, Tetra Tech Engineering, conducted environmental site analysis and constraints evaluations which are used to inform project planning and design.

-The current conceptual and schematic design stage was initiated in December 2020 and will continue into 2022.
-Led by our project consultant, this stage includes the production of conceptual design alternatives vetted through internal and external engagement with city staff, local stakeholders, the general public, the Parks Board, and City Council.
-The goal of this next phase will be the development of an approved greenway, park, and stream design alternative to bring to full design and permitting.
+The current conceptual and schematic design stage was initiated in December 2020.
+This stage includes the production of conceptual design alternatives vetted through internal and external engagement with city staff, local stakeholders and the public, the Parks Board, and the City Council.
 At this time, funding for the construction of this proposed park has not been allocated.

 - Passive open areas and walking paths

 - Environmental and historical interpretation